Wine Terms

 A type of port wine aged in wooden barrels, which gives it a nutty flavor and a golden-brown color.

-Tempranillo is a red grape that is widely grown in Spain, particularly in the Rioja and Ribera del Duero regions.
+A red grape that is widely grown in Spain, particularly in the Rioja and Ribera del Duero regions.
 Tempranillo is known for its full-bodied and complex character, with flavours of black fruit, herbs, and spices.
 Tempranillo is often aged in oak barrels to add complexity and structure.

 Develops during aging, featuring notes like leather, tobacco, mushroom, or earth.
 Adds maturity and complexity, influenced by oak type, aging duration, and storage conditions.